Viktar-T/docs-plat-edu-bad/docs/phases/05-analytics/index.md

-# Phase 5: Analytics
+# Phase 5: Analytics - not Started

-## Overview

-Advanced analytics and machine learning capabilities for renewable energy monitoring, including predictive modeling, performance optimization, and intelligent insights.